How To Install Acoustic Panels

-Acoustic panels will improve the sound of your room.
+Acoustic panels will improve the sound quality of your room.

-To install a panel, you’ll need the included mounting kit, a drill, a level, a measuring tape, and painter’s tape.
+To install an acoustic wall panel, you’ll need the included mounting kit, a drill, a level, a measuring tape, and painter’s tape.

-First, place the panel facedown on a clean work surface.
+First, place the soundproof panel facedown on a clean hard surface.
 Then attach the Z-Clips with screws to the metal plates on the back of the panel.

 Don’t use an impact driver for the self-tapping Z-Clip screws, because the metal plates can be stripped with too much force.
 Go slowly and don’t seat the screws too tightly.
 If you’re unsure about the amount of force to apply, use a hand driver for the final tightening.

-After all four panel clips are installed, it’s time to install the wall clips.
+After all four acoustical panel clips are installed, it’s time to install the wall clips.

 The key to a good installation is transferring panel centerlines and distances to the wall so the mounting clips are level and plumb.
 Here’s how to measure and mark centerlines and mounting points.